My Cleft Talks

 Luton and Dunstable University Hospital

 Talking about my cleft experiences online has opened up so many opportunities, one of which is the chance to connect to people all over the world.
 I am delighted that I have been asked to create content and share my story with a much wider community.
-I love being a part of the wider cleft conversation that can help offer new perspectives to cleft care and patient empowerment.
+I love being a part of the larger cleft conversation that can help offer new perspectives to cleft care and patient empowerment.